Cghlewis/data-mgmt-ed-research-book/_book/04-planning.md

 ## Data management workflow

 The last step of this planning phase is to build your workflows.
 Workflows allow data management to be seamlessly integrated into your data collection process.
-Often illustrated with a flow diagram, a workflow is a series of repeatable tasks that help you move through the stages of the research life cycle in an “organized and efficient manner” [@csp_library_research_csp_nodate].
+Often illustrated with a flow diagram, a workflow is a series of repeatable tasks that help you move through the stages of the research life cycle in an “organized and efficient manner” [@csp_library_research_csp_2023].
 As you walk through your checklists, you can begin to enter your decisions into a workflow diagram that show actionable steps in your data management process.
 The order of your steps should follow the general order of the data management life cycle (specifically the data collection cycle).
 You will want to have a workflow diagram for every piece of data that you collect.
 So for example, if you collect the following three items below, you will have three workflow diagrams.

 - Student online survey
 - Student paper assessment
-- Student district-level administrative data
+- Student school records

 Your diagrams should include the who, what, where, and when of each task in the process.
 Adding these details are what make the process actionable [@borycz_implementing_2021].
 Your diagram can be displayed in any format that works for you and it can be as simple or as detailed as you want it to be.
 A template like the one in Figure \@ref(fig:fig5-3) works very well for thinking through high level workflows.
 Remember, this is a repeatable process.
 So while this diagram is linear (steps laid out in the chronological order in which we expect them to happen), this process will be repeated every time we collect this same piece of data.